OutSystems/docs-odc/src/eap/security.md

 * **Defense in depth**: Use multiple layers of security safeguards to prevent a full breach.
 * **Least privilege**: Only grant the minimum access rights necessary to complete an operation for the shortest possible time.
-* **Separation of duties**: Successful task completion should require two or more conditions, preventing one person or process from completing it alone.
+* **Separation of duties**: Completion of a task should require two or more conditions, preventing one person or process from completing it alone.
 * **Complete mediation**: Check for authorization upon every request for an object to prevent authority circumvention.

 ## Secure code and processes